- What are common signs and symptoms of FCS?

 If both your mother and father are genetic carriers who are not affected by the disease, you have a 25 percent chance of getting the disease.
 You have a 50 percent chance of being an unaffected genetic carrier and you have a 25 percent of not being affected and not being a carrier.

-If you have siblings, they have the same chance that you had to receive both genes, which means that they may or may not have FCS.
+Siblings of people with FCS have an increased chance to have the condition, or could be a carrier.
 Therefore, your immediate family, including parents, brothers or sisters, and children, should see a specialist if they have high triglycerides or show other signs and symptoms of FCS.

 If you have FCS, there is a chance that any children you have may also have the condition or they will be carriers for the gene.
-Being a carrier means that they carry a “bad” gene, but will be unaffected.
+Being a carrier means that they carry a disease-causing variant, but will be unaffected.
 This resource helps explain different levels of risk for autosomal recessive conditions.

 Learn more about genetic diseases and how to discuss genetic diseases with your loved ones.